 Leadbetter Point Unit

 Travel north to the northern tip of the Long Beach Peninsula to find a variety of habitats and wildlife viewing locations.
-A short trail from the parking area leads a panorama view of Willapa Bay, the Willapa hills and, to the north, snow-capped Olympic mountains.
-Spot shorebirds and waterfowl, Bald eagle and Blue Heron on the tidal flats.
+A short trail from the parking area leads to a panoramic view of Willapa Bay, the Willapa hills and, to the north, snow-capped Olympic mountains.
+Spot shorebirds and waterfowl, bald eagles and blue herons on the tidal flats.

-The forest is a mix of shorepine, western hemlock, wax myrtle and huckleberry bushes.
-Listen for the song of western tanager, warblers and black-headed grosbeak in summer months, and chickadees, kinglets and thrushes throughout the year.
+The forest is a mix of shore pine, western hemlock, wax myrtle and huckleberry bushes.
+Listen for the song of western tanagers, warblers and black-headed grosbeaks in summer months, and chickadees, kinglets and thrushes throughout the year.

 Follow the trails to the ocean beaches, but be sure to obey the signs for high water and nesting birds.